aa-it-vasa/IOT2023-labs/lab3_instructions.md

 2. Save the _Access key_ and _Secret access key_ to a text file on the VM (you can for example select _Download .csv file_).
 3. Press _Done_.

+**Note:** If the _Create access key_ button is deactivated there might already be two assigned keys (which is the maximum). _Deactivate_ and _Delete_ the old keys before adding a new one!
+Check that the user is not using the access keys before deactivation.

 Perform the following steps to setup the Greengrass software:

 1. In the AWS Console go to _Services > Internet of Things > IoT Greengrass_.